WordPress/plugin-check/readme.txt

 This plugin checker is not perfect, and never will be.
 It is only a tool to help plugin authors, or anybody else who wants to make their plugin more capable.
 All plugins submitted to WordPress.org are hand-reviewed by a team of experts.
 The automated plugin checker is meant to be a useful tool only, not an absolute system of measurement.

-This plugin does not decide the guidelines used.
-Any issues with particular plugin review guidelines should be discussed on the [Make Plugins site](https://make.wordpress.org/plugins/).

 == Changelog ==

 = [0.2.0] TBD =